 Each state and country has different rules about what constitutes a valid will.
 So a will valid in one jurisdiction may not be valid in another.
 But Texas does authorize the use of holographic wills, a handwritten will, which dispense with some of the formalities required for typewritten or formal wills.

-A holographic Will is a handwritten will.
-In order to be valid in Texas, a holographic Will must be wholly in the handwriting of the person making the Will (the testator) and signed by him or her.
-It is also customary to date the Will.
+In order to be valid in Texas, a holographic will must be wholly in the handwriting of the person making the will (the testator) and signed by him or her.
+It is also customary to date the will.

-Testamentary capacity means the the testator must be of sound mind.
-Testamentary intent means the Testator intended to make a writing that dictates how his property will be distributed after his death .
+Testamentary capacity means the testator must be of sound mind.
+Testamentary intent means the Testator intended to make a writing that specifies who will receive his property after he dies.

 Do Holographic Wills Expire?